-Since we are an unaccredited college most grants or scholarships will not apply to us.
+Since we are not a federally accredited college, most grants or scholarships will not apply to us.
 It would be best to check with the grant provider for more information on what type of schools they will sponsor.
 Please keep in mind that tuition can be paid on a monthly basis.

 When does school start?

 We have two start dates for full-time Bible Training Program students.
 This is applicable for first-year students only.
-All second-year students must start at the Fall term.
-Please keep in mind that as a first-year Bible Training student, if you do start in our Winter term you will be required to complete the program during Charis's Summer term.
+All second-year students must start at the Fall semester.
+Please keep in mind that as a first-year Bible Training student, if you do start in our Spring semester you will be required to complete the program during Charis' Summer semester.
 All summer school classes are presented via DVD recordings.
 See the Academic Calendar here.

-Please submit your application along with your $100 non-refundable registration fee immediately to assist us in adequately preparing for your arrival.
-Your tuition (whether paying by month or year) and one time fees are due no later than the 1st day of school.
+Please submit your application immediately to assist us in adequately preparing for your arrival.
+Your tuition (whether paying by month or year) and one-time fees are due no later than the first day of school.

-Charis mission trips are typically between 7-10 days in length and are scheduled during the school year.
+Charis mission trips are typically between seven to ten days in length and are scheduled during the school year.
 Locations change from year to year based upon hosts and scheduling restrictions.
-Previous locations have included: Uganda, Kenya, England, Scotland, Northern Ireland, Germany, Russia, India, Thailand, Mexico, Belize, Costa Rica, Nicaragua, Equador and Argentina.
-Students will need a valid passport by the start of their second-year.
+Previous locations have included: Uganda, Kenya, England, Scotland, Northern Ireland, Germany, Russia, India, Thailand, Mexico, Belize, Costa Rica, Nicaragua, Ecuador, and Argentina.
+Students will need a valid passport by the start of their second year.

-Our full time course is made up of (3) 10 week trimesters.
+Our full-time course is made up of two eighteen-week semesters.

 What are your school hours?

-I have heard that you offer a Third-Year Ministy Training Program.
+I have heard that you offer a Third-Year Ministry Training Program.
 Can you tell me more about this?